Triphala: A Gentle Ayurvedic Approach to Supporting Wellbeing

 Triphala, which translates to "three fruits," is a cornerstone of Ayurvedic medicine.
 It is a potent herbal formulation consisting of three dried fruits (Bairwa, 2025; Pole, 2013):

-• Amalaki (Emblica officinalis): Also known as Indian Gooseberry, Amalaki is rich in Vitamin C and known as the ultimate carer and healer.
-It supports immunity, rejuvenates tissues, supports sensory processing, and promotes healthy bowel movements.
+• Amalaki (Emblica officinalis): Also known as Indian Gooseberry, Amalaki is rich in Vitamin C and is traditionally valued for its support of overall wellbeing.
+It supports healthy sensory processing and promotes healthy bowel movements.

-• Haritaki (Terminalia chebula): Haritaki is described as the “remover of diseases' in Ayurveda and in the Tibetan tradition, it is known as the “King of Medicine".
-It is considered to be the best herb for the digestive system and lungs – rejuvenating, detoxifying, anti-inflammatory and anti-microbial.
+• Haritaki (Terminalia chebula): Haritaki is traditionally valued in Ayurveda and Tibetan medicine.
+It is considered a beneficial herb for the digestive system and lungs, supporting their wellbeing.

-The combination of these three fruits, also known as “Three-Fruit Harmony" formulation creates a synergistic effect, making Triphala a powerful yet gentle remedy for a wide range of health concerns.
-Hence, in ancient texts, Triphala is considered ‘Ma-haaushadhi', also called the ‘Supreme Medicine' (Bairwa, 2025).
+The combination of these three fruits, also known as “Three-Fruit Harmony" formulation, creates a synergistic effect, making Triphala a valuable tool for supporting overall health.
+In ancient texts, Triphala is highly regarded (Bairwa, 2025)

 Triphala is classified as a tridoshic rasayana, meaning its ability to balance all three doshas (Vata, Pitta, and Kapha), making it a suitable remedy for most individuals.
 Triphala has five tastes or rasa of the six: sweet, pungent, astringent, sour, and bitter – doesn't contain the salty taste (Peterson et al., 2017).